 - Karibuni Marketplace (characters tend to hang out here)

 - Liki Tikis (it’s more of an interactive water play area, not a ride)

 Eat: There are two snack carts here that sell Korean squid, turkey legs, and other snacks.
 You can also find fresh-cut fruit here, too.
 The Tahitian Terrace offers quick-service Southeast Asian cuisine.

-This is the land experiencing the most change and now home to the most popular ride in the park.
+This land is experiencing the most change and is now home to the most popular ride in the park.

 Turn right after leaving Main Street U.S.A., and you’ll land in Tomorrowland.

 - Hyperspace Mountain (Space Mountain, really, with a Star Wars twist)

 - Star Wars Command Post

 - Iron Man Tech Showcase – Presented by Stark Industries.